 The Prostate is a small organ, in the size of a walnut located below the urinary bladder and at either side of the male urethra.
 It produces fluid for the semen and nourishes the sperm.
 Prostate enlargement and cancer are common in older men and is easy to treat when diagnosed at early stages.
 The following are the prostate cancer treatment options include chemotherapy, radiation, surgery or a combination of two or more modailities.
 Once the patient is informed that diagnosis is ascertained then one can look for best Indian hospital for prostate cancer treatment in India.

 Chemotherapy is the method of injecting anti-cancer agents into the vein of the patient to destroy the cancer cells.
 It is also given as oral medicines where they travel the bloodstream and attack the cancer cells that are spread to other parts of the body as well.
 Recent research studies prove that chemotherapy is beneficial for those who suffer cancer of the prostate when given in combination with hormone therapy.
-The chemo drugs for prostate cancer are predominantly used one at a time and not in combination.
+The chemo drugs for prostate cancer treatment are predominantly used one at a time and not in combination.
 Some common chemo drugs used to treat prostate cancer are,

 The first line of treatment is with docetaxel with prednisone, after the tumor cells get resistant to this drug, cabazitaxel is tried next.
 These drugs slow down the growth of the cancer cells and also reduce the severity of the symptoms, but they are least beneficial in curing cancer.

 Chemotherapy is given in cycles with each treatment cycle followed by a rest cycle to get rid of the symptoms.
 The duration of the cycles is generally two or three weeks long.
 Possible side effects of chemo drugs are loss of hair, sores in the mouth, loss of appetite, nausea, and vomiting, etc.